hashicorp/terraform-provider-aws/website/docs/r/kendra_index.html.markdown

 * `url` - (Optional) The signing key URL.
 Valid pattern is `^(https?|ftp|file):\/\/([^\s]*)`
 * `user_name_attribute_field` - (Optional) The user name attribute field.
 Minimum length of 1.
 Maximum length of 100.

-### Additional arguments supported after creation

-* `capacity_units` - (Optional) A block that sets the number of additional document storage and query capacity units that should be used by the index.
-You can change the capacity of the index up to 5 times per day, or make 5 API calls.
-If you are using extra storage units, you can't reduce the storage capacity below what is required to meet the storage needs for your index.
-Documented below.
-* `document_metadata_configuration_updates` - (Optional) One or more blocks that specifies the configuration settings for any metadata applied to the documents in the index.
-Documented below.

-A `capacity_units` block supports the following arguments:

-* `query_capacity_units` - (Required) The amount of extra query capacity for an index and GetQuerySuggestions capacity.
-For more information, refer to [QueryCapacityUnits](https://docs.aws.amazon.com/kendra/latest/dg/API_CapacityUnitsConfiguration.html#Kendra-Type-CapacityUnitsConfiguration-QueryCapacityUnits).
-* `storage_capacity_units` - (Required) The amount of extra storage capacity for an index.
-A single capacity unit provides 30 GB of storage space or 100,000 documents, whichever is reached first.
-Minimum value of 0.

-A `document_metadata_configuration_updates` block supports the following arguments:

-* `name` - (Required) The name of the index field.
-Minimum length of 1.
-Maximum length of 30.
-* `relevance` - (Optional) A block that provides manual tuning parameters to determine how the field affects the search results.
-Documented below.
-* `search` - (Optional) A block that provides information about how the field is used during a search.
-Documented below.
-* `type` - (Required) The data type of the index field.
-Valid values are `STRING_VALUE`, `STRING_LIST_VALUE`, `LONG_VALUE`, `DATE_VALUE`.

-A `relevance` block supports the following arguments:

-* `duration` - (Optional) Specifies the time period that the boost applies to.
-For more information, refer to [Duration](https://docs.aws.amazon.com/kendra/latest/dg/API_Relevance.html#Kendra-Type-Relevance-Duration).
-* `freshness` - (Optional) Indicates that this field determines how "fresh" a document is.
-For more information, refer to [Freshness](https://docs.aws.amazon.com/kendra/latest/dg/API_Relevance.html#Kendra-Type-Relevance-Freshness).
-* `importance` - (Optional) The relative importance of the field in the search.
-Larger numbers provide more of a boost than smaller numbers.
-Minimum value of 1.
-Maximum value of 10.
-* `rank_order` - (Optional) Determines how values should be interpreted.
-For more information, refer to [RankOrder](https://docs.aws.amazon.com/kendra/latest/dg/API_Relevance.html#Kendra-Type-Relevance-RankOrder).
-* `values_importance_map` - (Optional) A list of values that should be given a different boost when they appear in the result list.
-For more information, refer to [ValueImportanceMap](https://docs.aws.amazon.com/kendra/latest/dg/API_Relevance.html#Kendra-Type-Relevance-ValueImportanceMap).

-A `search` block supports the following arguments:

-* `displayable` - (Optional) Determines whether the field is returned in the query response.
-The default is `true`.
-* `facetable` - (Optional) Indicates that the field can be used to create search facets, a count of results for each value in the field.
-The default is `false`.
-* `searchable` - (Optional) Determines whether the field is used in the search.
-If the Searchable field is true, you can use relevance tuning to manually tune how Amazon Kendra weights the field in the search.
-The default is `true` for `string` fields and `false` for `number` and `date` fields.
-* `sortable` - (Optional) Determines whether the field can be used to sort the results of a query.
-If you specify sorting on a field that does not have Sortable set to true, Amazon Kendra returns an exception.
-The default is `false`.

 ### Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/blocks/resources/syntax.html#operation-timeouts) for certain actions: